Unreasonably Prolonged Detentions

 The defense will often contend that the length of the detention was unreasonable given the lack of evidence of impairment, the observations of the law enforcement officers, and the other circumstances of the case.

-The court will pay particular attention to when the officer developed evidence sufficient to support a reasonable suspicion that the Defendant was driving under the influence.
+The court will pay particular attention to when the officer develops evidence sufficient to support a reasonable suspicion that the Defendant committed a criminal offense, such as driving under the influence.

 Attorney for Prolonged Detentions in DUI Cases in Tampa, FL